Childhood Lyme Disease: What Families Experience During Recovery

 What Should Parents Watch For?

-If a child is struggling in ways that don’t fully fit the usual explanations, childhood Lyme disease may remain worth considering—particularly in children living in or traveling through tick-endemic regions.
+If a child is struggling in ways that do not fully fit the usual explanations, childhood Lyme disease should remain a consideration—particularly in children living in or traveling through tick-endemic regions.

 Warning signs may include: